From zero surgeries to candidates for exotic definite four-manifolds: Introduction

 \subsection{Acknowledgements.}

 We would like to thank the organizers of the CRM 50th Anniversary Program in Low-Dimensional Topology (Montr\'eal, 2019), where this collaboration started.
-We thank Dror Bar-Natan, Kyle Hayden, Chuck Livingston, Marco Marengon, and Allison Miller for helpful comments on previous versions of this paper.
+We thank Dror Bar-Natan, Kyle Hayden, Chuck Livingston, Marco Marengon, Allison Miller and Qianhe Qin for helpful comments on previous versions of this paper.
 In particular, we are grateful to Kyle Hayden for pointing out that some of the homotopy $4$-spheres we previously considered were in fact standard, and to Nathan Dunfield and Sherry Gong for checking that some of the knots in our list were not topologically slice.
+We are also grateful to the referee for the careful reading of our paper.